Ideas-on-Stage/ideasonstage.com/content/services/communication-consulting/audience-transformation-roadmap/index.en.md

 +++
 draft			= false
-title		= "The Audience Transformation Roadmap™" description = "The Audience Transformation Roadmap™ is a simple and powerful tool created by Ideas on Stage to work out what transformations you need to make and what to say to achieve them." weight		= 4 categories	= [ "presentation-creation-agency" ] urlredirect	= "" showrefs	= false url	 		= "/audience-transformation-roadmap/" picture		= "ATR_english.jpeg"
+title			= "The Audience Transformation Roadmap™" description		= "The Audience Transformation Roadmap™ is a simple and powerful tool created by Ideas on Stage to work out what transformations you need to make and what to say to achieve them." picture			= "ATR_english.jpeg" url				= "/services/communication-consulting/audience-transformation-roadmap/"
 +++

 Most people use presentations to share information, which is a terrible waste of everybody’s time because we forget most of what we hear very quickly.